dolph/gerrit-growler/README.rst

 gerrit-growler
 ==============

-Receive a growl notification whenever your starred reviews in Gerrit have activity.
+Receive a growl notifications from Gerrit.

+Currently, you'll only receive notifications on reviews that you have starred.

 Dependencies
 ------------